cartesinus/leyzer/README.md

 where:
 - `${add_bio}` is either `true` or `false`.
 When set to `true` generated corpus will have BIO tags.
 - `${repeat}` is either `true` or `false`.
 When set to `true` slot values, taken from `slot/${lang}`, will be repeated once if there is more sentences that values in slot file.

+Because some slots (for example EMAIL.MESSAGE) have many values we duplicate some patterns many times (10x or even 50x) before we use `expand-slots.sh`.

 ## Experiments